nadineproject/nadine/README.markdown

 See the License for the specific language governing permissions and limitations under the License.

-For questions regarding the use or redistribution of this software and please contact [Jacob Sayles](jacob@officenomads.com)
+For questions regarding the use or redistribution of this software and please contact the primary author, [Jacob Sayles](jacob@officenomads.com).

 ## Image Attribution